E110 食用色素日落黃 FCF

 Physical description

-Sunset Yellow FCF is a synthetic yellow dye that can be reddish orange in applications.
+Sunset Yellow FCF is a synthetic yellow dye that appears reddish-orange in application.
 Sunset yellow is mainly the disodium salt of 6-hydroxy-5-[(4-sulfophenyl)azo]-2-naphthalenesulfonic acid.
 The trisodium salt of 3-hydroxy-4[(4-sulfophenyl)azo]-2,7-naphthalenesulfonic acid can be added in small amounts.

-Sunset yellow appears orange when used in food, medicine, and cosmetics.
-Sunset yellow is used to color many different types of food, including cereals, snack foods, baked goods, gelatin, beverages, dessert powders, biscuits and sauces.
+Sunset yellow appears orange when used in food, pharmaceuticals and cosmetics.
+Sunset Yellow is used to color many different types of food, including cereals, snack foods, baked goods, gelatin, beverages, dessert powders, cookies and sauces.

 JECFA (2011)